spencerharris63/FlexNav/README.md

 view the main branch on Netlify
 -->

-### Aside: Prettier
+## Aside: Prettier

 [Prettier](https://prettier.io/docs/en/index.html) is a code formatter.

-Install the Prettier extension in VS Code.
+You can install and configure the Prettier extension in VSCode - but that will only work in VSCode.

+Lets install it using NPM:

 `npm install -D prettier`